Daiso: Malaysia

 All products are priced at RM 5.90, or US$ GST-inclusive.
 The price increase from RM 5.30 to the current price was effective from March 1, 2017.
 The price was temporarily reduced to RM 5.57 when GST was removed in Malaysia, but it returned to RM 5.90 when SST (Sales and Services Tax) became effective on September 1, 2018.

 Singapore

-There are 27 Daiso stores in Singapore, together with 11 Threeppy stores and one Standard Products store.
+There are 32 Daiso stores in Singapore, together with 12 Threeppy stores and 3 Standard Products stores.
 Minimum pricing is $2.18, followed by 14 tiered increments.
 The first and largest flagship Daiso store is located at IMM.

 South Korea

 Daiso Korea owns 1,150 stores across the country, established in 1992 as the Daiso-Asung Corporation.
 Working in cooperation with Daiso Japan from 2001 to 2011, the chain has proliferated over the last ten years using a low cost / high quality strategy.
 Each store stocks over 30,000 items; most are under 1,000 won, or US dollars.
 Daiso also has an online shopping mall that allows people to purchase the same items at home.

 In 2011 and 2014, Daiso Korea announced that they were no longer part of Daiso Japan, claiming that Daiso Japan was trying to promote Liancourt Rocks as part of Japan.
 Daiso Korea confirmed that they were not selling the products Daiso Japan was selling and that they were acting as a different company.